radhakrishnak/duckduckgo/documentation/duckduckhack_vision.md

 ###The goal of DuckDuckHack is to provide users with relevant and useful instant answers.

-In order to make sure these instant answers are worthy of being displayed, there are a few conditions that each and every plugin must meet:
+In order to make sure these instant answers are worthy of being displayed, there are a few conditions that each and every instant answer must meet:

 1. **Better Than Links**.
     Since instant answers are above the traditional links, they should be unambiguously better than them.
 For example, the [Yummly integration](https://ddg.gg/?q=garlic+steak+recipe) shows recipes that are better than the links below.
     ![better than links](https://s3.amazonaws.com/ddg-assets/docs/better_than_links.png)

 2. **No False Positives**.
     A false positive is an irrelevant instant answer.
 Only return an instant answer when you know it is good, and otherwise return nothing.
-For example, the [Quixey plugin](http://ddg.gg/?q=flight+search+app) shouldn't show an answer for a query like ["how to build a simple ipad app"](https://duckduckgo.com/?q=how+to+build+a+simple+ipad+app).
+For example, the [Quixey instant answer](http://ddg.gg/?q=flight+search+app) shouldn't show an answer for a query like ["how to build a simple ipad app"](https://duckduckgo.com/?q=how+to+build+a+simple+ipad+app).

-3. **Minimize Vertical Space**.
+3. **Minimal Vertical Space**.
      Only include the most important information and then offer the user to click through for more if needed.
     ![minimize space](https://s3.amazonaws.com/ddg-assets/docs/minimize_space.png)